jachin/much-select-elm/README.md

 The `search-string-minimum-length` attribute is used to manage how many characters a user needs to type in the `#input-filter` before the options in the dropdown start being filtered.

+##### `selected-option-goes-to-top`

+The `selected-option-goes-to-top` attribute lets you change the behvaior of `<much-select>`, so that when an option is selcted it appears at the top of the dropdown menue.
+This only works when its `output-mode` is `custom-html` and it's in single select mode.

 ##### `selected-value`

 The `selected-value` attribute is used to set the value of the `<much-select>`.

+You should _not_ use this in combination with using `selected` attributes on the `<option>` tags in the `select-input` slot.
+You should just pick one place in the DOM to track the selected value.

 ##### `show-dropdown-footer`